tilap/koa-upload-mw/README.md

 ## API

-### Middleware config
+### Middleware setup

 ```
 import uploader from 'koa-upload-mw';

-const uploadersConfig = [...]; // Your config, see below
-const logger = ...; // Custom logger, console by default
-const middleware = uploader(uploadersConfig, logger);
+app.use(uploader(uploadersConfig, logger));
 ```

-`uploadConfig` is an array of uploader configs.
+- `uploadersConfig` is a workflow descriptor or an array of workflows descriptors
+- `logger` is an optional custom logger with info, trace, error methods (by default use console)

+### Workflow descriptor

-uploadConfig is an object with the entries below:
+A workflow descriptor is an object with the entries below:

 | Entry key  | Type     | Required | Default          |
 | ---------- | -------- | ---------|------------------|